LaurentRDC/scikit-ued/README.rst

     python -m pip install git+git://github.com/LaurentRDC/scikit-ued.git

-Each version is tested against Python 3.5 and 3.6.
+Each version is tested against **Python 3.6**.
 If you are using a different version, tests can be run using the standard library's `unittest` module.

 Dependencies for scikit-ued (e.g. ``spglib``) require compilation.
 Windows users should